 The Second National Continental Congress Festival, "Prelude to Philadelphia: The 1786 Annapolis National Convention," September 11-14, 2013 at the Masonic Lodge, featuring the "America's 14 Forgotten Presidents of Congress" exhibit, will showcase the important role Annapolis played in the formation of the United States as the bridge between the end of the Revolutionary War and the Constitutional Convention.

-Annapolis: September 11-14, 1786
+Alexander Hamilton Annapolis: Sept.
+11-14, 1786

-Philadelphia: May 25 - Sept.
-17, 1787
+Philadelphia: May 25-Sept.
+17, 1787 James Madison

 "Prelude to Philadelphia: